Fine and ultra-fine bubbles - technical information

 In order to contribute to the recognition of a common standard, Aeration&Mixing© have adopted the terms used by Japan's Fine Bubble Industries Association (FBIA) who have greatly advanced international understanding in many areas of bubble research; see this video link... https://www.youtube.com/watch?v=lQkmFiJFnGI

-At Aeration&Mixing in accordance with FBIA we class fine bubbles as those with diameters from 1µm to 50µm, and ultra-fine bubbles as those with diameters of less than 1µm.
+At Aeration&Mixing and in accordance with FBIA, we class fine bubbles as those with diameters from 1µm to 50µm, and ultra-fine bubbles as those with diameters of less than 1µm.

 Nikuni KTM pumps are precision made devices which can create consistent fine bubble discharges in a carrier fluid at an average fine bubble diameter of 25µm.
 Smaller fine bubbles can be produced by these pumps with additional equipment provided by A&M©.